a girl sitting down

 The teen brain shows a greater ability to change (plasticity) than that of adults based on what teens do and experience.
 Using weed as a teen may put your brain development at risk.

 The prefrontal cortex is one of the last regions of the brain to mature.
-It is responsible for complex decision-making, like planning, prioritizing, and controlling impulses.
-Using cannabis as a teen may increase the speed of cortex thinning, which is a sign of an
+It is responsible for complex and split-second decision-making.
+This can affect planning, prioritizing, controlling impulses, and reaction time.

 Prefrontal Cortex